scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 the periodic propagation would only be used for the discovery of new paths at each interval, enhancing the scalability and path diversity.

-## Beacon optimization and extensibility
+## Beacon Optimization and Extensibility
 Communication requirements vary according to source, destination, and application.
 Satisfying all these requirements either requires discovering all paths in the network, or optimizing the creation of paths during the beaconing process.